incf-nidash/nidm-specs/README.md

  - **NIDM-Results**: software-agnostic representation of GLM results
  - **NIDM-Workflows**: representation of neuroimaging workflows
- - **NIDM-Experiment**: representation of neuroimaging raw data and is described an extension the [W3C PROV](http://www.w3.org/TR/prov-primer/) standard for provenance.
+ - **NIDM-Experiment**: representation of neuroimaging raw data

+and is defined as an extension the [W3C PROV](http://www.w3.org/TR/prov-primer/) standard for provenance.

 ## Getting Started

 Interested in using NIDM?
 See the [get started with NIDM](http://nidm.nidash.org/getting-started/) page where you will find how to publish your fMRI results from SPM and FSL & upload to NeuroVault.

 We use the [incf-nidash GitHub](https://github.com/incf-nidash/) organisation and [NIDASH shared Google folder](https://drive.google.com/drive/folders/0B-BLof5_SOh8bWR3UDE4WTdELXM?usp=sharing) to foster collaboration among the developers working on NIDM:
- * NIDM-Results and NIDM-Experiment: [current repository](https://github.com/cmaumet/nidm) is the main NIDM repository, used to foster discussions on the NIDM models.
+ * NIDM-Results and NIDM-Experiment: [current repository](https://github.com/cmaumet/nidm) is used to foster discussions on all NIDM components.
 See the [list of issues](https://github.com/incf-nidash/nidm/issues) for open questions/comments.
  * NIDM-Workflows: Comment on work-in-progress [NIDM-Worklows specification](https://docs.google.com/document/d/1OjdvKyjSuLXoPrmH18SPj2Fe1bvkomQjowY7TG-F8MQ/edit).

 You can also contribute to our ecosystem of tools to read/write/interact with NIDM, including: